DennyDaVjncj/dailyProgram/README.md

 # dailyProgram
-a client-side app that will allow user to program daily activity, logging completed tasks, adding new ones &amp; viewing future events even
+client-side app that will allow a user to program daily activity, logging completed tasks, adding new ones &amp; viewing future tasks even.
+The user will have a dynamic interface allowing them to generate hour blocks as needed...